 1. Girl, Stop Apologizing, Rachel Hollis

 I’m sure you’ve heard of this one!
+It’s one of the most popular self-improvement books for women.
 As women, why are we constantly apologizing?
 This book is all about putting a stop to that, eliminating excuses, and becoming the person that you’ve always wanted to be.

 2. You are a Badass, Jen Sincero

 To stay on theme with women empowerment, this title says it all.
 The purpose of this read is to help you stop doubting yourself and grow your confidence.
 It has a lot of humor in it too!
 Jen Sincero has a series of You are a Badass books to check out.